 STAY: The Adams Best Western

-Overlooking the Neponset River, Best Western is popular with locals for drinks outside on the Gazebo.
+Overlooking the Neponset River, Best Western Best Western is popular with locals for drinks outside on the Gazebo.
 The 2-mile long Neponset River Walk, in fact, starts at the gazebo and extends along the riverfront to Squantum Point Park.

 Thank you for the fine tour!